gholinasabmaryam/Qiskit-Quantum-circuit/README.md

 - **Optimization problems in logistics and finance**
 - **Simulation of complex quantum systems in physics and chemistry**

-## How to Contribute
-Contributions are welcome!

-1. Fork the repository.
-2. Create a feature branch (`git checkout -b feature-name`).
-3. Commit your changes (`git commit -m "Add feature"`).
-4. Push to your branch (`git push origin feature-name`).
-5. Open a pull request.

 ## License
 This project is in the public domain under **The Unlicense**.
 Feel free to use it however you like—improve it, share it, or just play around!